TritonDataCenter/rfd/rfd/0055/README.md

 ### Debugging support

 We will need basic debugging support for this new construct.
-At a minimum we should have an mdb walker which will walk the list of mounts for a process.
+At a minimum we should have an mdb walker which will walk the list of mounts for a process's namespace.
 We probably also want a dcmd to print a process mount list in a similar way to `::fsinfo`.

-We may want a new `pns` tool which can print the mount information for a process at the command line.
+We may want a new `pns` p-tool which can print the mount information for a process at the command line.
 This tool's arguments for mount namespaces should be parameterized so it can work with future namespaces (e.g. pid) as support for additional namespaces is added.

 There might be other debugging tools which may also be necessary.
 These can be added as the need is identified.